 \section{Experimental Results}

-In this section, we first describe our experimental setups on dataset construction, neural architecture search and feature extraction along with training details in detail.
-Then, we proceed with empirical evaluations on two routability prediction benchmarks: violated net count and DRC hotspots detection.
+In this section, we first describe our experimental setups on dataset construction, neural architecture search, and feature extraction along with training details.
+We then present our evaluations on two routability prediction benchmarks: violated net count and DRC hotspot detection.